Nailemre/To-do-Challenge/README.md

 # React js to do app

-You can look at [Clicl it ](https://condescending-kirch-735ec5.netlify.app/).
+You can look at [Click it ](https://condescending-kirch-735ec5.netlify.app/).

 ## If you want to download